Political warfare: Aggressive

 A coup utilizes political resources to gain support within the existing state and neutralize or immobilize those who are capable of rallying against the coup.
-A successful coup occurs rapidly and after taking over the government, stabilizes the situation by controlling communications and mobility.
-Furthermore, a new government must gain acceptance from the public and military and administrative structures, by reducing the sense of insecurity.
+A successful coup occurs rapidly and, after taking over the government, stabilizes the situation by controlling communications and mobility.
+Furthermore, a new government must gain acceptance from the public, military, and administrative structures by reducing the sense of insecurity.
 Ultimately, the new government will seek legitimacy in the eyes of its own people as well as seek foreign recognition.
 The coup d'état can be led by national forces or involve foreign influence, similar to foreign liberation or infiltration.